 The ‘right time’ never comes.
 Either we let the world happen to us, or we transcend our fears and we happen to the world.

-So, I propose a simple motto for people who actually give a damn:
+So, I propose a simple motto for people who have courage enough to break stasis

 The world doesn’t happen to us.
 We happen to the world.